 “…with all the adrenaline in my blood system, the situation was much more tense, and my brain locked up I was not able to think as clearly as I could while not under pressure.
 I could sense the precarious position I had placed my head in.
 Having programmed myself to fight defensively but having that authority questioned by my natural desire for a more physical fight, I was stuck in no man’s land, with no ability to understand why.”

 In less than three rounds, Sharp experienced the complete effacement of any validation he had struggled so hard to earn in the gym.
 The blow was so devastating that it moved him to retire from the sport, even if Lopez tried to talk him out of it:

 “[Yaqui] pleaded with me not to stop.
 He told me I was going to make some money.
 He turned away from me as I said to him that my lack of aggressiveness would always be a hindrance to my boxing.
 He did not want to look at me as I lied to him, he did not want to witness me lying to myself.
 He did not want to see me as not only too cowardly to keep fighting, but too cowardly to even admit why I was running away.
 That hurt worse than any time he ever hit me.”

-Sharp went on to get a “real job” and live a relatively comfortable life, and when the siren call of boxing tempted him again later on in his life, life found a way to impede his return to the professional ranks.
+Sharp went on to get a “real job” and live a relatively comfortable life, and when the siren call of boxing tempted him again, life found a way of impeding a return to the ring.
 But the insights Sharp gained about the sport and about himself would nurture his intellect for ever after.
-Eventually he found literature, and fell in love with it just as he had with boxing; he became a writer, and took the final step in his journey of self-discovery by documenting his fighting career and what he learned from it.
+Eventually he found literature, and fell in love with it just as he had with boxing; he became a writer, and took the final step in his journey of self-discovery by documenting his fighting career and what he had learned from it.
 So no, Sharp didn’t become a world-class fighter; in fact, at no point in his life did he make a living as a prizefighter.
-Fortunately, he did become a very good storyteller; Punching from the Shadows is proof of that.
+Fortunately, he did become a very good storyteller; Punching from the Shadows is proof of that. –Rafael Garcia